lmullen/jsr/_source/about/policies-and-submissions.markdown

 for publication elsewhere while under review by *JSR* editors.

 All submissions should be accompanied by the author's name, current institutional affiliation, postal and e-mail addresses.
-Paper manuscripts will not be returned.
 In most cases, authors will be notified within ninety days whether or not their submission has been accepted.

 Electronic publication allows for the addition of images and other visual or auditory aids, and the editors encourage authors to include